 Debugging App packages

-Debugging your universal app or background task is now a single click.
+Debugging your universal app or background task is now a single click or select.

 For more information, see Launch App Package.